Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{bject} tracking, a foundation task of visual perception, has seen significant advancements over the past decades \cite{hong2024onetracker,xie2024diffusiontrack,zheng2024nettrack,cai2024hiptrack}.
+Object tracking, a foundation task of visual perception, has witnessed remarkable advancements over the past decades~\citep{hong2024onetracker,xie2024diffusiontrack,zheng2024nettrack,cai2024hiptrack}.
 Despite the promising results, RGB-based trackers often struggle with some complex and degraded conditions, such as extreme illumination, motion blur, and occlusions.
-Therefore, multi-modal tracking with more comprehensive information (e.g., event, depth, thermal) has garnered growing interest.
-With the popularity of the data-driven methods in the object tracking community, both data scale and model size have experienced huge explosions~\cite{ye2022joint,lin2022swintrack,chen2023seqtrack,chen2025sutrack}.
-There is a prevailing paradigm that explores pre-trained trackers on large-scale RGB-based datasets and adapts them to diverse auxiliary modalities, a process known as cross-modal fine-tuning or transfer learning, to enhance performance and accelerate convergence.
+Therefore, multi-modality tracking with more comprehensive sensory signals (e.g., event, depth, thermal) has garnered growing interest.
+With the popularity of the data-driven methods in the object tracking community, both data scale and model capacity have experienced huge explosions in recent years~\citep{ye2022joint,lin2022swintrack,chen2023seqtrack,chen2025sutrack}.
+There is a prevailing paradigm that explores these pre-trained trackers on large-scale RGB-based datasets and adapts them to diverse auxiliary modalities, a process known as cross-modal fine-tuning or transfer learning, to enhance performance and accelerate convergence by starting from well-structured pre-trained weights.